derailed/k9s/README.md

 ## Known Issues

 This is still work in progress!
-If something is broken or there's a feature that you want, please open a PR or file a ticket.
+If something is broken or there's a feature that you want, please file an issue and if so inclined submit a PR!

 K9s will most likely blow up if...